winnifredobi/DSA-Documentation/README.md

 - Accounts to be compared (e.g., Qard, Qard Savings, Mudarabah Savings, Mudarabah Term Deposit and Mudarabah Current Account products)
 - Product major categories (e.g., Qard and Mudarabah)

-2. Gather and Prepare Data
+2. Data Gathering and Preparation

 Next, we’ll need a dataset with at least the following fields: